samuel-ping/food-mood/README.md

 After submitting an image, the image is sent to Amazon Rekognition, which determines your emotion from the photo.
 Then, using Yelp's Fusion API, a restaurant is suggested to you based on the emotion!

-#### Current Stack: React.js, Express.js, Node.js, hosted on AWS EC2 using Nginx.
+#### Current Stack: React.js, Express.js, Node.js, hosted on an AWS EC2 instance using Nginx.

 ## Food Mood v3